flashbeing/client-carpooling-frontend/README.md

 ## Deployment

+**Note: this part still has to be implemented.
+The documentation is taken from other hugo projects of NOI**

 To deploy the website, simply run the command `hugo -s src -d ../target` from the root folder of the project.
 The final version of the website will then be generate inside the `target` folder.

 ## Docker environment

+**Note: this part still has to be implemented.
+The documentation is taken from other hugo projects of NOI**

 For the project a Docker environment is already prepared and ready to use with all necessary prerequisites.